 Health Benefits of CBD

-The majority of people who use CBD, however, use it for other reasons.
+The majority of people who use CBD, however, use it for the reasons listed below.
 Some studies suggest that CBD can help with:

 - sleep quality